ashismo/ashismo.github.com/_posts/2015-06-16-WebLogic-11g-setup-in-Windows.md

 ## Introduction

-We are quite familiar with the tomcat server setup in eclipse for our development and deployment.
-By default eclipse provides the adapter for tomcat server.
-In this tutorial I am going to show how to use weblogic 11g in eclipse in Windows platform.
+In this tutorial I am going to show how to setup weblogic 11g in Windows platform.

 ## Steps to setup